lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 see also software written as laws, laws was software, business process, post office pretending software was correct and internal to business - managing the business processes - director hazing

+- privacy abs zero knowledge

+Privacy vs secrecy vs normal
+life (doctors records)
+zero knowledge proofs
+hme encryption remote processing authentication and proofs

+- software literacy and developers with rayan was easier to explain which piece of code to change than use english !
 - Foss
 "FOSS developers are living in the future - and the friction comes from a world that works by different set of rules" - zx2391 on HN